jpalardy/vim-slime/assets/doc/targets/kitty.md

 When you invoke `vim-slime` for the first time, you will be prompted for more configuration.

-kitty target window
+`kitty target window`

     This is the id of the kitty window that you wish to target.
 See e.g. the value of $KITTY_WINDOW_ID in the target window.

-kitty listen on
+`kitty listen on`

-    Specifies where kitty should listen to control messages.
-    See e.g. the value of $KITTY_LISTEN_ON in the target window.
+    Specifies where kitty should listen to control messages, by default the value of $KITTY_LISTEN_ON in the target window.

-    Can be left blank if:
-    - KITTY_LISTEN_ON is exported in the shell running vim
-    - running vim (but not nvim) inside kitty

 To work properly, `kitty` must also be started with the following options: